SharonFaith/password-locker/README.md

 ## Setup/Installation Requirements
 * Use a desktop or laptop, phone or tablet.
-* To install, go to URL : https://github.com/SharonFaith/password-locker then clone or download repository
+* To install, go to URL : https://github.com/SharonFaith/password-locker then clone the repository with the git clone command  in the terminal and url,
+* The repository can also be downloaded from the same URL:
 * Unzip the file
 * Move contents to folder you desire

+## Running the app
+*  In the terminal input this command: $ chmod +x run.py in the terminal
+*  Then run the main file with: $ ./run.py

 ## Known Bugs
 - No known bugs

+## Dependencies
+* Unittest
+* Random
+* String

 ## Technologies Used
 - Python

 ## Support and contact details
 Github account: SharonFaith
 ### License